ministryofjustice/community-api/README.md

 ## Testing locally

 We use [Postman](https://www.postman.com/) to test the API calls.
 The swagger docs (http://localhost:8080/v2/api-docs?group=Community%20API) can be imported as a collection to make it easier to test out a single call.
+If using browser based postman, you may need to copy the response from that URL and import the collection as raw text.

 Calling the API is a two step process - obtaining a token from auth and then using the token in community API.